rgbkrk/old-dotfiles/README.markdown

 Your dotfiles are how you personalize your system.
 These are mine, forked from
 @smashwilson's (in the complete fork fork sense), who forked his from @holman's who in turn forked it from @ryanb.
 The rest are turtles.

-Now that I work at Rackspace, I'm spending more time spinning up and tearing down these little scratch servers, and nothing makes me sad like a plain bash prompt with no colors or git zazz, or a completely vanilla vim that does indentation all wrong.
+Now that I work at `$COMPANY`, I'm spending more time spinning up and tearing down these little scratch servers, and nothing makes me sad like a plain bash prompt with no colors or git zazz, or a completely vanilla vim that does indentation all wrong.